How to Preserve Your Legal Rights

 The maximum Workers’ Compensation weekly payment in New York is the lesser of $934.11 or two-thirds of one’s average weekly wage.
 For Volunteer Fire, Rescue and Ambulance the Maximum is $600.00, but a bill to increase the benefits has been introduced in the State Senate (S-8086).

 If an essential worker becomes permanently disabled, or passes away due to the disease, we expect there likely will be litigation over the benefits to which they or their beneficiaries may be entitled.

 - If an essential worker passes away due to the COVID-19 illness, his or her dependents may be entitled to Workers’ Compensation survivors’ benefits in connection with the death.
 Those benefits may be up to $50,000 per year, tax-free.

 - An essential worker who develops a long term disability or becomes permanently disabled due to the damaging effects of the disease may be entitled to ongoing payments to cover the loss of wages caused by the disease.
 Those benefits might be up to $50,000 per year, tax-free, to cover the loss of income due to disability caused by the illness.

 In each of these scenarios, we expect insurance companies and employers will argue that it cannot be proven that the virus was contracted in the workplace or in the performance of the members’ job duties.

-However, given the nature of the repeated exposures Health Care Provider are likely to suffer given the magnitude of the pandemic, we can help workers overcome such defenses.
+However, given the nature of the repeated exposures Health Care providers are likely to suffer the magnitude of the pandemic.
+We can help workers overcome such defenses.

 We expect that the Retirement Systems are likely to litigate whether deaths caused by COVID-19 should be covered as “accidental deaths,” and thus contest the ability of any dependents to collect any enhanced death benefits that might come with such a benefit.
 Connecting the illness to the job duties of the member will be crucial to these claims.